Public holidays in Nepal

+Nepal uses three official calendar systems, including the Nepal Sambat as the main and national calendar, the Vikram Samvat for Hindu holidays, and the Gregorian calendar for international events and holidays.

 Public offices and most private businesses in Nepal operate six days a week and only close on Saturdays.
 International organizations have their own rules and are normally closed on Saturdays and Sundays.
 Government holidays for the upcoming year are published in Nepal Gazette.
 Nepal celebrates a number of religious and non-religious holidays.
 On most of these holidays, most government offices and private institutions are closed, although is not mandatory for privately owned businesses to close and international organizations may operate their own calendar.

 Some of these events are region, religion, or gender-specific.
 For example, a certain holiday in Nepal can only be for women.